-Arches watercolour papers are exceptional quality and mould-made in France from 100% cotton fibres to ensure these papers are acid-free and pH neutral.
+Arches hot press watercolour pads are exceptional quality and mould-made in France from 100% cotton fibers to ensure these papers are acid free and pH neutral.
 The gelatin-sizing creates a durable surface which can hold layers of colour washes and still be durable for removing and reapplying colour.
 Artists are able to create all sorts of unique watercolour effects and corrections.
 This paper can handle it.
 It is the most durable paper on the market.

-Watercolour padss are convenient.
+Watercolour pads are convenient.
 The paper is cut to size and bound on one side.